fit-authors/fit-authors.github.io/about.md

 ---
 > Discover the depth and breadth of authors who teach, work, and study at FIT!

-FIT Authors is a collaboration between the Faculty Senate Library Committee and the FIT Library to showcase the scholarship and creativity of the FIT community, as well as to promote our collections.
-Each semester, the FIT Library collects submissions from authors within the FIT community (faculty, staff, and alumni) to create informative profiles.
+FIT Authors is an initiative of the FIT Library to showcase the scholarship and creativity of the FIT community, as well as to promote our collections.
+Each semester, the Library collects submissions from authors within the FIT community (faculty, staff, and alumni) to create informative profiles.
 The Library features these authors and their works in a rotating display, and hosts an FIT Authors event several times a semester.
 On this site, you can find [profiles](/profiles/) of FIT authors, a showcasing of associated [events](/events/), as well as a listing of all recently [published books](/publications/) by FIT authors.

 ## Submissions